-During the last couple of years, the press of America has been slapped around and called all sorts of names by all sorts of people in efforts to undermine its credibility and allow those in the power elites of the country to have their way unchallenged by the media.
+During the last couple of years, America's press has been slapped around and called all sorts of names in efforts to undermine its credibility and allow those in the power elites of the country to have their way unchallenged by the media.
 The criticism reached a hysterical peak in February when the president tweeted that the media are not his enemy but they are “the enemy of the American people.”

 Those of us in journalism education felt discouraged but kept reminding ourselves and our students that a democracy such as ours needs a dynamic press system to serve as a watchdog over those in office.
 I’ve taught the introduction to journalism course in two universities, and I could sense that the daily pounding of the media was having a demoralizing effect on my students.
 Do we or they have a future?
-Does the journalism profession?
+Does the journalism profession have a future?

-In the midst of all the negative portrayals of the press and journalists, the film offered beginning students hope for their futures and a confirmation that indeed the profession for which they were preparing stands for something noble and valuable.
-Their passion for journalism appeared to be undiminished by the media-bashing, as though the criticism was backfiring on the critics.
+In the midst of all the negative portrayals of the press and journalists, the film offers beginning students hope for their futures and a confirmation that indeed the profession for which they are preparing stands for something noble and valuable.
+Their passion for journalism appears to be undiminished by the media-bashing, as though the criticism was backfiring on the critics.
 Somebody needs to watch those in power, the students said, and why shouldn't that be us?

 In spite of attacks on the very concept of the press from many quarters, to our faculty’s astonishment enrollment has been increasing in the last couple of years rather than shrinking.